Skip to content Skip to footer navigation

 Basic models only have one speed and no buttons or controls, making them simple to operate.
 Once your smoothie is blended, you can drink directly from the blending cup, cutting down on washing up.

-Which NutriBullet is best to buy?
+Which NutriBullet blender is best to buy?

-In our blender reviews, our kitchen lab experts tested the NutriBullet Pro 1000, Pro 1200, Select 1200, Smart Touch Blender Combo and Blender Combo 1200.
+In our blender reviews, our kitchen lab experts tested the NutriBullet Pro 1000, Select 1200, Smart Touch Blender Combo and Blender Combo 1200.
 We asked them about each model's performance, key features and limitations.

-NutriBullet Pro 1000 and NutriBullet Pro 1200
+NutriBullet Pro 1000

 nutribullet Select 1200